Join Our Team!

 Relief Nursery strives to offer a competitive and comprehensive benefits package to employees.
 Benefitted positions (30+ hours per week) include:

 Employees are eligible to begin contributing upon hire.
 Relief Nursery also provides an annual match to eligible employees.

 Generous Paid Time Off

 We believe in the value of work-life balance at Relief Nursery and offer a generous amount of paid leave to help make this balance possible.
 This includes five weeks of paid vacation time and two personal days per year.
-We also offer seven paid holidays and both full and part-time employees are provided with paid sick leave.
+We also offer paid holidays and both full and part-time employees are provided with paid sick leave.